§ Verifiable Public Registry v4 Specification

 § [MOD-CS-MSG-1-2-2] Create New Credential Schema fee checks

-Applicant MUST have an available balance in its account, to cover the following fees:
+Fee payer MUST have an available balance in its account, to cover the required estimated transaction fees.

 § [MOD-CS-MSG-1-3] Create New Credential Schema execution